-- 7e.
+7e.
 Foundation Allowance for Debt Service (WVC §18-9A-10): Step 7e (formerly Step 7d prior to the passage of HB 4619 during the 2018 legislative session) provides to the School Building Authority the amount of funds required to meet debt service requirements on revenue bonds issued by the authority prior to January 1, 1994.
-Because all of the debt service requirements were met as of June 30, 2019, statute requires \$24 million to be deposited into the School Construction Fund annually. - 8.
-Total Basic Foundation Allowance (WVC §18-9A-3): The total basic foundation program allowance is the sum of the above seven allowances.
-The basic program allowance includes both the State's share and the local districts' share. - Local Share (WVC §18-9A-11): Local share is a computation of each school district's projected regular levy property tax collections for the year.
-Projected excess levy tax collections are not included.
+Because all of the debt service requirements were met as of June 30, 2019, statute requires \$24 million to be deposited into the School Construction Fund annually.